Quantori-Academy/elab-fe/README.md

 ### Storage Location

-The **Storage Location Navigation** module is designed to manage and organize storage locations.
+The **Storage Location** module is designed to manage and organize storage locations.
 It consists of two tabs:

 - **Storage Locations Tab:**
   Displays a list of all storage locations.
 Users can view details of each location, such as its name, description, and associated metadata.